As a member of LUPC you will benefit from:

-This is a chargeable service for Members, albeit at a competitive rate.
-This comprehensive service can be used for any procurement under our agreements; in particular, we can provide a mini-competition service, designed with higher value transactions in mind to ensure your mini-competitions are compliant and deliver best value for money.
+This is a chargeable service for our members, albeit at a competitive rate.
+This comprehensive service can be used for any procurement under our framework agreements; in particular, we can provide a mini-competition service, designed with higher value transactions in mind to ensure your mini-competitions are compliant and deliver best value for money.

-For a discussion or quotation, please contact Andy Davies
+For a discussion or quotation, please contact Don Bowman.

-Ensemble offers a complete, longer-term, shared procurement service to Members and was created to address the need for professional, quality procurement resource within smaller institutions.
+Ensemble offers a complete, longer-term, shared procurement service to our members and was created to address the need for a professional, quality procurement resource within smaller institutions.

-The current participating Members are the Royal College of Music, Royal Academy of Music, Trinity Laban Conservatoire of Music & Dance, and Royal College of Art, although other Members are welcome to join in future.
-The service is owned and managed by its participating Members, who each have a seat on Ensemble's Board.
+The current participating members are The Royal College of Music, Royal Academy of Music, Trinity Laban Conservatoire of Music & Dance, Regents University, The Royal College of Art, Ravensbourne University, The University of Roehampton, University of East London and The University of Buckingham.
+The service is owned and managed by its participating members, who each hold a seat on Ensemble's Board.

-Good quality procurement people are in short supply, even in London.
+Good quality procurement professionals are in short supply, even in London.
 Ensemble supplies a sustainable, high-quality, professional and economical procurement service in the city at less than £350 a day.
-As it’s a cost sharing group – owned and controlled by Members – there is no VAT to pay.
+As it’s a cost sharing group – owned and controlled by members – there is no VAT to pay.

-LUPC Members are coming together to establish an innovative partnership solution offering a complete, longer-term, shared procurement service to participating full Members.
-The Service will be of particular interest to our smaller Members, around 20 of which each have an annual procurement spend below £20m or less and have either very limited professional procurement resource, or none at all.
+The Service will be of interest to our smaller members, around 20 of whom each have an annual procurement spend below £20m and have either very limited professional procurement resource, or none at all.